impossible98/nest-docs/docs/overview/custom-decorators.md

 ## Passing data

 When the behavior of your decorator depends on some conditions, you can use the `data` parameter to pass an argument to the decorator's factory function.
 One use case for this is a custom decorator that extracts properties from the request object by key.
-Let's assume, for example, that our <a href="techniques/authentication#implementing-passport-strategies">authentication layer</a> validates requests and attaches a user entity to the request object.
+Let's assume, for example, that our [authentication layer](../techniques/authentication#implementing-passport-strategies) validates requests and attaches a user entity to the request object.
 The user entity for an authenticated request might look like:

 ```json
 {